HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 The following public APIs are provided by **HISPlayerManager**

 * **public List <StreamProperties> multiStreamProperties**: List of properties for multi stream.
-Any change to the propery member must be set before calling SetupPlayer().
+Any change to the property member must be set before calling SetupPlayer(), otherwise it will not have effect.

 * **public class StreamProperties**:
   * **public HisPlayerRenderMode renderMode**: Type of texture for rendering.